dglauber1/dglauber1.github.io/index.md

 ---
 > Don't ask yourself what the world needs.
-Ask yourself what makes you come alive and go do that.
+Ask yourself what makes you come alive, and go do that.
 Because what the world needs is people who have come alive.